-Figure 8. (a) Axial and (b) tangential wake induction factors and (c) derived angle of attack distribution from the LDA measurements for the steady high and low load case.
-The errorbars denote the 95% confidence interval, based on the measured data for axial and tangential velocity in the rotor plane considering 100 measurement cycles.
+Figure 8. (a) Axial and (b) tangential wake induction factors and (c) derived angle of attack distribution from the LDA measurements for the steady high and low load cases.
+The error bars denote the 95 % confidence interval, based on the measured data for axial and tangential velocity in the rotor plane considering 100 measurement cycles.